Volunteer in Tanzania

 Apply to join a volunteer project in Tanzania and get the chance to ultimate chance to give back.
 Choose from a range of inspiring projects where you can help wildlife or communities in places like Arusha, Dar es Salaam or rural areas of the country where help is most needed.

 Search structured, low cost and free volunteer programs in Tanzania with NGO's, charities, non-profits and international organisations.

-Guide to Volunteering in Tanzania
+Apply to Volunteer in Tanzania

 Find volunteer work in Tanzania with One World 365 and plan an experience to give service.
 A program in Tanzania will be a challenging and life changing experience and allow you to integrate into the largest country in Eastern Africa and be more than just a tourist.
 Apply for a life changing experience today.

 - Access to improved water source: 53%

 - Infant mortality rate: 50 per 1,000 live births

 - Maternal mortality rate: 450 per 100,000 live births

 - There are so many projects to choose from, this country has more opportunities than most countries on this continent